dltHub

 Monitoring load metrics is cheaper than scanning entire data sets

-As for monitoring, we could always run some queries to count the amount of loaded rows ad hoc - but this would scan a lot of data and cost significantly on larger volumes.
+As for monitoring, we could always run some queries to count the number of loaded rows ad hoc - but this would scan a lot of data and cost significantly on larger volumes.

 A better way would be to leverage runtime metrics collected by the pipeline such as row counts.
 You can find docs on how to do that here.